In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Again, this “recognition period” is based on the data we gathered from our clients and other successful sites.

-7. Expired domain can be used on irrelevant niche
+7. Aged domain can be used on irrelevant niche

 The short answer is yes but this is a strategy that I won’t ever recommend you doing.